Eat these 6 superfoods to say a BIG hello to smooth periods

 1. Dark chocolate:

 Every time Aunt Flo announces her monthly arrival, your tongue craves something sweet.
-It craves something that comforts your mood swings.
+It craves something that comforts your mood swings during menstruation.

 It turns out that indulging in some chocolate therapy does wonders.
 It fulfils your sweet cravings and helps you feel better.